U Turn (2016 film): Reception

-Sunayana Suresh of The Times of India rated the film four out of five, and wrote, "The film can be read on philosophical and symbolic levels with leitmotifs and what not, but the triumph is that it even appeals to the lay viewer who seeks thrill and entertainment and nothing more."
+Sunayana Suresh of The Times of India rated the film four out of five, and wrote, "The film can be read on philosophical and symbolic levels with leitmotifs and whatnot, but the triumph is that it even appeals to the lay viewer who seeks thrill and entertainment and nothing more."
 Shyam Prasad S of Bangalore Mirror wrote, "It is what happens post interval that makes or breaks any film.
 Here, Pawan Kumar takes the easier route and robs U-Turn of becoming a great film."
 J Hurtado of ScreenAnarchy wrote, "Pawan Kumar's U TURN Will Keep You Guessing Until The Last Minute.
 U-Turn is a film that constantly challenges and defies categorization in the service of telling its own story."

 Remakes

 U Turn was remade in Malayalam in 2017 as Careful.
 It was later remade into a Telugu-Tamil bilingual in 2018 with the same title by Pawan Kumar himself.
 The film was also officially remade in Sri Lanka in Sinhala in 2019 with the same title.
 The Filipino remake with the same title was released on 30 October 2020.
 The film was remade in Bengali as Flyover and released on 2 April 2021.
 The Hindi remake with the same title was released on 28 April 2023 by Ekta Kapoor.
-The director had revealed that the rights for the Malay language remake were sold out.
+The director revealed that the rights to the Malay language remake were sold out.
 He also revealed that there are plans to remake the film in Chinese, Thai, Marathi and Gujarati.